Marco Rubio: 90-day freeze

 In accordance with President Trump's executive order, on January 24, 2025, Rubio enacted an unprecedented freeze on all U.S. foreign aid for 90 days, with some exceptions, effective January 28.
 This shut down many of USAID's humanitarian, development, and security programs worldwide.
 During his time in Congress, Rubio was an avid supporter of USAID.
 During a February 6 press conference in the Dominican Republic, Rubio said, "If it's providing food or medicine or anything that is saving lives and is immediate and urgent, you're not included in the freeze."
 But on February 8, CNN reported that many waivers were not being acted upon because too many staff have been placed on leave and because payment systems had been taken over.

 In March, ProPublica reported that emails show that Rubio was alerted by longtime employees who estimated that one million children would go untreated for severe malnutrition, up to 166,000 people would die from malaria, and 200,000 children would be paralyzed by polio over the next decade if the USAID programs were cut.

-As DOGE phased USAID out, the Trump administration announced that lifesaving programs would be protected.
-But in late February and early March, there was a fair amount of chaos.
-USAID staff had no way to send payments, as access to finance systems had been severed.
-At a February 13 meeting, three political appointees shouted at a regular employee to draft a memo countering the "false narrative" in the news media that there had ever been a pause.
+Despite assurances from the Trump administration that critical foreign assistance programs would be protected, the restructuring of USAID by the Department of Government Efficiency (DOGE) in early 2025 resulted in significant operational disruption.
+During late February and early March, the cessation of access to financial systems severely hindered USAID's ability to process payments.
+At a February 13 meeting, three political appointees shouted at a regular employee to draft a memo countering the "false narrative" in the media that there had ever been a pause.
 On February 24, employees were told not to bother requesting waivers for infectious diseases such as Ebola because they would not be approved.
 On February 26, about 10,000 programs were abruptly ended.
 Meanwhile, payment of $2 billion for work already completed was slowed.